kaifczxc-lab/OCSSN/README.md

 The author's analytical conclusion from results are:

 * OCSSN gives a stronger result where other models **fail to generalize**, for example: seed=33 & seed=92.
-This confirms the **robustness of the proposed model** in the surface classification problem.
-But looking at the dispersion (We dont have this parameter in characteristic, but it can be found here a little upper than val_acc), one can see that OCSSN does not implement a strict topological invariant
+This confirms the **robustness of the proposed model** in the surface classification problem

-# Section 4 | Limitations |
+# Section 4 | Limitations & Problems |

 Due to the fact that the author works alone and the code has not been tested, the number of bugs and limitations is unknown, but here are the most superficial ones

+* **Dispersion**: If the reader has already looked through the architecture test files with the postscript "without_reinitialization", then most likely he could notice that dispersion and std can sometimes be large

 * **Current Test**: Due to the fact that the OCSSN is on PoC stage **we only have "toy" testing**.
 Solution: in future iterations the author will look for other types of real applied tests